salemove/stats_plug/README.md

 HTTP requests.
 It emits a value for the processing time after every processed HTTP request.

 The backend needs to provide a `histogram` function that the Plug uses to send the metrics over.
-This function's behavior is described in `WebRequestStats.Behaviours.Backend`.
+This function's behavior is described in `Plug.Stats.Behaviours.Backend`.

 The metric emitted is called "web.request" (configurable) and contains the following tags: